LukeDAtkinson/advent-of-code-2023/day06/README.md

 Therefore the distance covered by the boat is given by
 $$x(T-x) = Tx - x^2.$$

-We are looking for any values of x such that this value is greater than the record.
+We are looking for any values of x such that this value is greater than the record:
 $$Tx - x^2 > R.$$

 Rearranging this we get: